xposm/Hoop-Predict/README.md

 This project implements an ensemble machine learning system for predicting NCAA basketball match outcomes, achieving approximately 75% accuracy through a combination of XGBoost, CatBoost, and neural network models.
 ### To use the application, You could just download the .exe file from the repo and not worry about anything.
 Otherwise, check Installation Prerequisites ###

+The weights of the trained models can be found at  *model_building/trained_models*

 <p align="center">
   <img src="Images/HoopPredict.png" width="1200" height="400">
   <br>